 Your cart is currently empty.

-5 Ways Bad Sound Ruins a Concert and When Acoustic Panels Can (or Cannot) Help
+5 Ways Bad Sound Ruins a Concert - Can Acoustic Panels Help?

 Everyone knows that bad sound can turn an otherwise perfectly pleasant concert into a disaster, but few people know why.
 The average concert-goer won’t forgive bad live sound because unlike musicians and professional sound engineers, their concept of how the sound at venues works hasn’t been informed with years of experience and familiarity.
 This means that getting the sound right night after night is a life or death issue for music venues.
 Below are five common ways bad sound can ruin a concert, and whether acoustic panels can help with the sound problem.

 When audiences listen to live music, they typically think of the sound in the room as something that’s only for them and not the performing musicians they’re watching.
 However, little do they know that the stage sound mix is an absolutely crucial part of the show.
 When venues get it right, musicians are able to hear themselves clearly to help them play their best.
 When they get it wrong, big problems abound.

 When the stage mix gets neglected, it sets off a chain of events impacting everyone from the musicians to the audience and ultimately the venue itself.
 When musicians can’t hear their instruments or are constantly battling with monitors feeding back, it can be detrimental for their performance.
 And it’s important to note here that plenty of venues have decent stage sound, but few really nail it.
 This seemingly small difference not only determines how well a band performs but also informs the overall impression of your venue.

 In this case, the only solution is to get that audio mixer in line.
 Acoustic wall panels or acoustic ceiling panels are not going to make a bad mix sound good.